mouse-reeve/recipes/markdown/pantry/marzipan.md

  - 1 1/2 cups powdered sugar
  - 2 tsp almond extract
  - 1 tsp rose water
- - 1 egg white or one egg's worth of Ener-G egg replacer
+ - 1 egg white or one egg's worth of egg replacer

 ### Steps
  - In a food processor, pulse together the almond meal and sugar.